YanB25/Universal-Print/README.md

 ### Custom Types

-UV can also handle any custom types as long as it is *cout-able*.
+UV can also handle containers of custom types as long as you make it *cout-able*.

-For example, `Person` is a cout-able object that overwrites `operator<<`.
+For example, `Person` is a cout-able type that overwrites `operator<<` in the standard way.

 ``` c++
 struct Person